robertthewolf/behindthebrands/src/data/references/michal.md

 ---
-name: 'Michal Smejc'
+name: Michal Smejc
-position: 'General Manager'
+position: General Manager
 company: VELAA Private Island Maldives
-description: 'The most luxurious Maldivian private resort.'
+description: The most luxurious Maldivian private resort.
 ---
-"Marketa's sensitive approach, great taste and perfect organization with attention to the details is why I continue rely on her professional opinion and assistance with communication with our affluent clients in China."
+"Marketa's sensitive approach, great taste and perfect organisation with attention to the details is why I continue rely on her professional opinion and assistance with communication with our affluent clients in China."